PhantomInTheWire/http1.1/README.md

 # httpfromtcp

-A Go project for handling TCP network operations, including listeners and senders for request processing.
+A RFC compliant Go implementation of HTTP 1.1 using raw TCP